Charles A. Culberson: Senate tenure

 Early during his tenure, he served on the Lodge Committee investigating war crimes in the Philippine–American War.
 Later, he chaired several senate committees, including the judiciary committee, which he chaired from 1913 to 1919.
 Culberson was opposed to demands for racial equality, stating that efforts to do so would lead to the "consequent debasement, degradation or destruction of the white race".

 Culberson was reelected in 1905, 1911, and, again, by popular vote in 1916, when health problems and alcoholism prevented him from campaigning in Texas but did not prevent his reelection.
 However, his health and opposition to the Ku Klux Klan finally led to the loss of his seat in the Democratic primary in 1922.

 He was succeeded by fellow Democrat Earle Bradford Mayfield, the outgoing member of the Texas Railroad Commission.

-Death and legacy
+While serving in the senate, Culberson was described by labor leader Samuel Gompers as “a courageous, faithful and able advocate of the people’s demand for labor and for progressive legislation.”

+Personal life

+Culberson married Sallie Harrison on December 7, 1882.
+They had one daughter, Mary Harrison.

-Culberson lived in retirement until his death from pneumonia in Washington, D.C. on March 19, 1925.
+Culberson lived in retirement until his death from pneumonia in Washington, D.C., on March 19, 1925.
 He is buried in East Oakwood Cemetery in Fort Worth, Texas.